Expanding Educational Opportunities through a Public-Private Partnership in Pakistan

 Researchers conducted a randomized evaluation to measure the impact of publicly-funded private primary schools on child enrollment in underserved districts in Sindh province, Pakistan.
 Through PPRS, interested entrepreneurs submitted proposals to set up and operate primary schools from a list of the most education deprived districts in terms of educational resources.
 To be eligible, proposals had to be within a sufficient distance to the nearest school, have guarantees from parents, have qualified teachers and have an adequate facility to hold classes.
 Researchers then used these criteria to identify 263 eligible localities of which 200 were randomly assigned to receive the PPRS program.

-Among the qualifying communities, 100 were randomly assigned to receive equal subsidies for male and female students of 350 rupees ($4.70) for each child enrolled.
+Among the qualifying communities, 100 were randomly assigned to receive equal subsidies for male and female students of 350 rupees (US$4.70) for each child enrolled.
 To test whether incentivizing entrepreneurs would increase the enrollment of girls, 100 communities were randomly assigned to receive a larger subsidy for the enrollment of girls.
-These schools received 350 rupees ($4.70) for each male student and 450 rupees ($6.04) for each female student.
+These schools received 350 rupees (US$4.70) for each male student and 450 rupees (US$6.04) for each female student.
 In the remaining 63 communities, no PPRS schools were created.
 All children within treatment villages were able to enroll in the schools free of charge regardless of gender.
 Researchers tracked test scores, enrollment, and attendance for all students.

 The PPRS private school program significantly increased primary school enrollment but did not reduce gender disparities among students.
 PPRS program schools were seen as to be of similar, and sometimes of higher quality, than government schools.
 Compared to government schools, PPRS schools were open 0.76 more days per week, more likely to use English as the medium of instruction, had higher quality of physical infrastructure, and more teachers.